 By Richard Rost 13 months ago

-I recently finished re-recording Access Beginner 1 for 2021 which will show changes in the Access 2019 / Microsoft 365 versions.
-The differences between previous versions are minor - mostly terminology (memo fields are now called long text, etc.) I'm currently re-recording Beginner Level 2, and will continue to upgrade the more advanced lessons as I have time.
+I recently finished re-recording Access Beginner 1 and Beginner 2 for 2022 which will show changes in the Access 2019 / Microsoft 365 versions.
+The differences between previous versions are minor - mostly terminology (memo fields are now called long text, etc.) I'm currently re-recording Beginner Level 3, and will continue to upgrade more lessons as I have time.

 Office 2007, 2010, 2013, 2016, 2019 and Microsoft 365 are nearly identical.
 Therefore, it's not a high priority for me to record separate lessons for each version.
 Once you're beyond the basics, you should be just fine with the older lessons.

-I like to record separate videos for the Beginner Level 1 lessons so that I don't confuse any users who are absolutely new to the software, but after that point, all of the lessons from Beginner Level 2 on are all recorded in the then-current version of the software.
+I like to record separate videos for the Beginner lessons so that I don't confuse any users who are absolutely new to the software, but after that point, all of the lessons from Beginner Level 3 on are all recorded in the then-current version of the software.
 There are no separate lessons for these versions.
-They would be identical to the previous videos, so I didn't bother re-recording them.
+They would be nearly identical to the previous videos, so I didn't bother re-recording them.

-Yes, there are a few MINOR additions and changes in some of the versions, but the vast majority of the material is the same, and if there is a major change, I either re-recorded that lesson segment, or I have made an addendum video and you will get a copy of that video with the class.
-So far, in 15 years, I've only had to make two.
+Yes, there are a few MINOR additions and changes in some of the versions, but the vast majority of the material is the same.
+For example, Memo fields are now called Long Text fields.
+If there is a major change, I either re-recorded that lesson segment, or I have made an addendum video and you will get a copy of that video with the class.
+So far, in 20 years, I've only had to make two.

 In my expert opinion, 99% of the material covered in my Office 2007, 2010, and 2013 lessons are PERFECTLY FINE for all users, however, if you do discover something different, however, please let me know.